jakekara/ct-election-runner/README.md

 # CT election runner

-> Python library and command line tool to scrape Connecticut's election data
+> Python library and command line tool to pull Connecticut's election data
-> portal in real time.
+> in real time.

 ## About